 Change your filters every 4-6 months, or monthly if you have pets and kids.
 Compare the dimensions of the filters before replacing them with newer ones and follow the instructions on how to replace an HVAC filter.

 We certainly don’t like to add the cost of a new HVAC system to the high energy bill you pay.
 But sometimes, you have to pay expensive upfront costs for a new split system to register savings over its usage.

 If you have an HVAC system older than ten years, replacing it with an Energy Star model will save you about $700 per year in utility bills.
 Aim for units with a Seasonal Energy-Efficiency Ratio (SEER) of 14-18 or an Energy-Efficiency Ratio (EER) of 8.
 You can double your savings, especially if you double the SEER rating.

 Federal law requires new units to have at least: 13 SEER and 8 EER.
-You may have to upgrade your system if the ratings are below Charleston requirements.
+You may have to upgrade your system if the ratings are below Hurricane requirements.

 5. Retrofit an Old System